aer0ss/aerofs/docs/engineering/requirements/eyja.md

 ### Open Questions

-* if I am a member in a folder, how will that work?
 * if I delete a file, how does that work?
 * if I move a folder out, how does that work?
 * if I rename a folder, how does that work?